zerynth/docs-v3/docs/reference/libs/math/bignum.md

 imod(b)
 ```

 Set the current instance to the remainder of the division by *b*.
-Return :samp:`None`
+Return `None`

 ### method `divmod`
 ```python